ranginui/ranginui.github.io/aleisha.md

   </div>
  <div class="container right">
     <div class="content">
-      <h2>28/10 Whiro</h2>
+      <h2>30/10 Hoata</h2>
-      <p>Embrace the chaos of Whiro.
-Drinks are on Chris, Amber and Kris.
-You're finished!
+      <p>A pleasing night, the perfect night to finish.
+And you're finished!
 And we all couldn't be prouder of you.</p>
     </div>
   </div>
 </div>